A-Slimani/ufc-data-project/README.md

 - Find ways to remove rendundant information
     - Change columns (weight, stance) to an enum
 - Update the dates of the dags to reflect after an event has been finished
-    - e.g. Run on sunday evenings
+    - e.g. Run on sunday evenings after ufc events are finished
 - Fix the error output when it finds an existing record
     - The output is too long
 - update the table for weight from string to int